 - 1. There shall be kept in the Registry, under the responsibility of the Registrar, a register in which all procedural documents shall be entered in the order in which they are lodged. - 2.
-When a procedural document has been registered, the Registrar shall make a note to that effect on the procedural document included in the file in the case and, if a party so requests, on any copy submitted for the purpose. - 3.
+When a document has been registered, the Registrar shall make a note to that effect on the original procedural document or on the version deemed to be the original of that document for the purposes of decisions adopted pursuant to Article 74, and, if a party so requests, on any copy submitted for the purpose. - 3.
 Entries in the register and the notes provided for in paragraph 2 shall be authentic.